 Her poems eventually led to a full-fledged book of poetry published by Simon & Schuster entitled, Heart Talk: Poetic Wisdom for a Better Life.
 Some of our favorite excerpts from the book include “Hearts break.
 That’s how the magic gets in” and “Baby, you are the strongest flower that ever grew, remember that when the weather changes”.
 Growing up with few comforts forced Wade to become adaptable and resourceful, often turning to thrift stores and hand-me-downs to cultivate her personal sense of style.

 “I became expressive through whatever weird thing I could find,” she told The New York Times.
 Today, her self-expression is evident in her eclectic sense of fashion and consummate “It” girl status that has made her a fixture at Fashion Week.
 A truly eclectic, unique, and fearless sense of style makes Wade a true original in a landscape filled with copycats.
 She effortlessly mixes bohemian accessories, colorful African-inspired patterns, sophisticated high-fashion pieces, streetwear, and tailored separates with a fresh and inspiring sense of fun.
-As we celebrate Savoir Flair’s #WCW for the month of December, we invite you to browse her red carpet looks in the gallery, below.
+As we celebrate Wade and all she does, we invite you to browse her red carpet looks in the gallery, below.